Co-Major in European Studies

 |Colloquium on Spanish Film|

-Courses taken during a study abroad program in Europe may fulfill co-major requirements.
+Students are strongly encouraged to fulfill general and national/regional elections through a relevant study abroad program in Europe.
 Students should consult the undergraduate advisor for European Studies about study abroad credit before their program departure.

 Co-Major Hours & Major GPA